JonathanMagnan/ireviewapple.com/pages/documentations/ipads-applications.md

 ![](https://d1ehzjfgwm4zwl.cloudfront.net/sites/default/files/samepage-logo.svg)

 SamePage is a project management software.
-It allows all members to work simultaneousl by getting more done with less emails!
+It allows all members to work simultaneously by getting more done with less emails!

 [Starting price:$ 7.50/per month](https://www.samepage.io/pricing)